Lore (film): Release

-Critical reception
+Reception

+Critical responseLore has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 117 reviews, and an average rating of 7.7/10.
+The website's critical consensus states: "Newcomer Saskia Rosendahl gives an astonishingly assured performance in the title role, and director Cate Shortland establishes a delicate, disturbingly ominous tone in the powerful World War II drama Lore".
+Metacritic assigned the film a weighted average score of 76 out of 100, based on 28 critics, indicating "generally favorable reviews".

 Lisa Schwarzbaum, reviewer for Entertainment Weekly, gave the film a B+ and wrote, "This striking, slow-building drama from Cate Shortland (Somersault) uses fractured, impressionistic imagery as a mirror of moral dislocation as the children make their way through an unfamiliar landscape.
 If everything Lore (Saskia Rosendahl, capturing teen-girl sullenness) has been taught is wrong—about Hitler, about Jews, about the glory of her Vaterland, she might as well be walking on the moon."

 Shane Danielsen of SBS awarded the film four stars out of five, commenting that "Beautiful, it may be, but it is by no means a bourgeois film...it is a rebuke to notions of middle-class propriety, as well as a formidable work in its own right."

-Awards
+Awards and nominations

 Lore received the Feature Film Production of the Year Award at the 2013 Screen Producers Australia Awards.
 Lore also received the bronze award for Outstanding Feature Film at the German Film Awards.
 Lore has also received 17 other awards internationally.